How much is my house really worth?

 Home_Value_Property_Value_Judi_Wright_Team

 Any experienced real estate professional will tell you the single most important factor to consider when selling a house is correct pricing.
-The Frisco, Plano, McKinney, and Prosper real estate market is hot.
+The real estate market in Frisco, Plano, McKinney, and Prosper is hot.
 And understanding the true value of your home is crucial to capitalizing on the hot market and getting the most value from the sale.

 Key Factors in Determining Home Values